ksator/junos-verifications-automation-with-jsnapy/README.md

 It has ready to use JSNAPy content.

 ## JSNAPy installation :
-you need to install JSNAPy:
+You need to install JSNAPy:
 ```
 sudo pip install jsnapy
 ```
-Another option would to pull a docker image that has JSNAPy from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/)

-## JSNAPy version:
 I tested these scripts with jsnapy 1.1.0
 ```
 jsnapy -V
 JSNAPy version: 1.1.0
 ```

+Another option would to pull a docker image that has JSNAPy from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/)

-## network topology:
+## Build a network topology:
 3 junos devices EX4300 in a triangle topology, with BGP configured.
 ```
 git clone https://github.com/ksator/ansible-training-for-junos-automation.git